 - Trouble concentrating

 To avoid withdrawal symptoms, a person should always take Trazodone as prescribed without skipping doses.
 If one wishes to stop or switch their medication, they should consult a medical professional and discuss options.
-The best way to end treatment is by using the “tapering strategy” under medical supervision, which gradually reduces the prescribed dose until it reaches zero.
-Symptoms of SSRIDS can start as soon as one day after last dosage and remain for two to three weeks.
+The best way to end treatment is by using a tapering strategy under medical supervision; this strategy gradually reduces the prescribed dose until it reaches zero.
+Symptoms of Antidepressant Discontinuation Syndrome can start as soon as one day after the last dosage and remain for 2 to 3 weeks.

-As is with all medications, Trazodone may cause side-effects.
-The most common side-effects are not long-lasting or life-threatening, but there can be cases where the medication may cause serious side-effects that require medical attention.
-Common side-effects of Trazodone include:
+As with all medications, Trazodone may cause side effects.
+The most common side effects are not long-lasting or life-threatening, but there can be cases where the medication may cause serious side effects that require medical attention.
+Common side effects of Trazodone include: